Vermont has no law:

 In 2015, Vermont enacted a law prohibiting individuals who have been convicted of a violent crime from possessing a firearm.1 The definition of “violent crime” includes domestic violence misdemeanor offenses including domestic assault, stalking, sexual assault, and aggravated assault crimes.2 Under Vermont law, “domestic assault” only includes offenses against family or household members,3 but misdemeanor stalking, sexual assault, and aggravated assault offenses against any person would trigger the firearm prohibition.4

-In 2018, Vermont also passed legislation authorizing (but not requiring) law enforcement to temporarily remove firearms from domestic abusers in certain cases where the officer is arresting or citing a person for domestic assault.8 In such cases, an officer may temporarily remove firearms that are in the abuser’s immediate possession or control, in plain view at the scene of the assault, or discovered during a lawful search, if doing so is necessary for the protection of the officer, the abuser, the victim, or a family member of the victim or abuser.9 The officer may also remove firearms that are illegally possessed or that will be used as evidence in a criminal proceeding.10
+In 2018, Vermont also passed legislation authorizing (but not requiring) law enforcement to temporarily remove firearms in certain cases where the officer is arresting or citing a person for domestic assault.8 In such cases, an officer may temporarily remove firearms that are in the perpetrator’s immediate possession or control, in plain view at the scene of the assault, or discovered during a lawful search, if doing so is necessary for the protection of the officer, the perpetrator, the victim, or a family member of the victim or perpetrator.9 The officer may also remove firearms that are illegally possessed or that will be used as evidence in a criminal proceeding.10

 - See 2015 VT S.B.
 141, enacting Vt.
 Stat.
 Ann. tit.
 13, § 4017.

 - Vt.
 Stat.
 Ann. tit.
 13, §§ 4017(d)(3), 5301(7).

 - See Vt.
 Stat.
 Ann. tit.
 13, §§ 1042-44

 - See Vt.
 Stat.
 Ann. tit.
 13, §§ 5301(7), 1062-63, 3252-53, 1024.